ACAD US History

 1/2 inch or one inch 3-ring binder (you may share this binder with other classes; however if sharing your binder you will need a larger binder and must commit to having it in class daily)

 Ruled notebook paper

 Colored pencils (no markers, or colored chalk)

 Two Red grading pen

 * If financial realities will make it difficult for you to supply your child with the required materials, please indicate below, and I will do what I can do to ensure your son/daughter is prepared for class.

 Parents, please note that students will be required to use the internet for this class.
+Prior to doing so parents must update their student's information in skyward and ensure their students have the right to use the internet.
 Accommodations will be made for the students unable to use the internet.
 For those who do not have the internet at home, the following resources are available:

 School Library : 7:45 am – 8:15 am and 2:45 pm – 3:15 pm/ During Lunch